Divided by Morality?

 Put another way, the front row kids reward (to a level of making it “more meaningful”) a life devoted to the intellect.

 This isn’t necessarily bad at all, and it doesn’t have to be a source of conflict with the back row.
 Generally the bulk of the front row kids also value the decency of hard work, and also contribute to making a healthier, just, and better society as defined by the back row.
 Like Doctors.
 Engineers.
+Journalists.
 Biologists.
 Teachers.
 Etc.

 However this obsession with valuation through education/intellect has gone too far, and the front row has become corrupted by a minority who abuse this.
 That minority is the front row of the front row and hold the most power (think Ivy League, or someone with a post graduate degree.)